wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

 * **Standardization and consistency**
   - There is always an issue of a consistent/standard environment between production and development.
-  - Our mostly time goes in creating a prod level environment in development face to actually fix or create any new feature.
+  - Most of our time goes in creating a prod level environment in development face to actually fix or create any new feature.
   - With the new architecture, now we are more equipped to efficiently analyze and fix bugs within the application.
 It has drastically reduced the time wasted on "local environment issues" and in turn increased time available to fix actual issues and new feature development.
   - Docker provides a repeatable dev prod environment and eliminates the "it works on my machine" problem once and for all.

 * **Local development**
-  - It's not easy to develop and debug a service locally and connect it to the rest of the services running on staging.
+  - It's not easy to develop and debug a service locally and connect it to the rest of the services running on testing environment.
-  - Constantly redeploying on staging to test the changes is time consuming.
+  - Constantly redeploying on testing environment to test the changes is time consuming.

 * **Auto scaling**
   - The load on the services can never be the same all the time.